 School started late so I decided to go on a 3 weeks solo backpacking journey.
 The tough thing about solo backpacking is that your accommodations is usually in a youth hostel.
 I could not cook Asian food if I was craving it!
 My choice of destination was Eastern Europe and I had 2 really contrasting experiences.

 My cravings hit me real hard in Romania and I was in a food court.
-The Chow Mien noodles stall was calling out my name.
-I remember a tip I received from someone that if you see an Asian person cooking, it’s probably going to taste good.
+As I approached the Chow Mein noodles stall, it was as if destiny was calling out my name.
+I remembered a valuable tip from a friend who had also recommended the use of a personal knife sharpener, which came in handy.
+It’s also good that I found these Easy Open Pocket Knives, making the whole dining experience even more enjoyable.
 I take a peak in the stall, yes!
 A Chinese guy.
 I was super excited I could almost taste it.
 It was salty!
 (The meme accurately describes me, trust me when you eat bad Asian food, it actually makes you crave it more HAHA).

 This was a painful but real lesson, not all Asians can cook.
 It happened to me another time at a food festival.
 I was so excited when I saw dim sum and even spoke to the chefs in Chinese.
 It was heartbreaking when I put that first dumpling into my mouth.
 I even had to lie to my friends and said it was tasting since I spent so much money on it.
 There were 2 things that dawned on me.